13 Air Travel Rules You Should Know Before Flying During the Pandemic

 Renew your passport digitally

 Here’s a big pandemic plus: The White House just announced an initiative to make a number of everyday government interactions easier, including passport renewal.
 On Dec.
 15, 2021, the president directed the State Department to create a paperless online passport renewal that won’t require any physical documents to be mailed.
 The rollout date hasn’t been set yet, but frequent travelers are excited about the ease with which they’ll be able to get new documents, especially when considering air travel with COVID-19.
+While you’re gearing up for your next post-pandemic trip, learn how you can benefit from a digital nomad visa.

 - Megan Moncrief, chief marketing officer for SquareMouth